wp-plugins/wens-responsive-column-layout-shortcodes/readme.txt

 Release new version and added clear div after the last column

 = 1.2.1 =
-CSS added to clear the last columns of the layout
+CSS added to fix some minro issues

 = 1.2 =
 Few bugs resolved